syncfusion-content/blazor-docs/blazor/getting-started/blazor-core-hosted-cli.md

 ![Blazor Calendar Component](images/core-hosted/browser-output.png)

-> For Blazor ASP.NET Core Hosted WebAssembly application, the **`Server`[BlazorApp.Server]** project should be the startup project.
+N> For Blazor ASP.NET Core Hosted WebAssembly application, the **`Server`[BlazorApp.Server]** project should be the startup project.

-> You need to include a valid license key (either paid or trial key) within your applications.
+N> You need to include a valid license key (either paid or trial key) within your applications.
 Refer to this [help topic](https://blazor.syncfusion.com/documentation/getting-started/license-key/overview) for more information.

 ## See Also